zama-ai/fhevm/docs/fundamentals/acl.md

 # Access Control List
+This document explains how to prevent unauthorized addresses from accessing the contents of unauthorized ciphertexts.
-This document explains the Access Control List (ACL) system in fhEVM, which defines which addresses have the right to manipulate a ciphertext.
-By using ACLs, you can prevent unauthorized addresses from accessing ciphertext contents.
+This is enabled by the Access Control List (ACL) system in fhEVM, which defines which addresses have the right to manipulate the ciphertext.

 ## How it works?